-2O feet of regular slow burning cannon fuse.
-Burn rate approximately 21 seconds per foot.
-No discount on prepackaged fuse.
+20 feet of regular slow burning cannon fuse, also known as visco fuse.
+Burn rate approximately 20 seconds per foot.

 Not yet rated Review This Product

 Write an online review and share your thoughts with others.

 Before putting on any fireworks show review and memorize these safety tips:

 Follow your state and city laws.
 It is your responsibility to know your local laws and ordinances for fireworks.
 Safe handling of fireworks is important to create wonderful memories that will last a lifetime.
 Fireworks can be stored for long periods of time without degrading their performance if they are kept in dry conditions.
 Temperature is not a factor.

 - Buy only legal consumer fireworks.
 Do not buy illegal fireworks such as "M-80s" or large display fireworks.

 - Follow the instructions printed on each item.
 Read these instructions well in advance.

 - Use fireworks only in a wide-open area, well away from any buildings, vehicles, or vegetation.